ChainSafe/lodestar/CONTRIBUTING.md

 # Contribution Guidelines

 Thanks for your interest in contributing to Lodestar.
 It's people like you that push the Ethereum ecosystem forward.
-Please review this dcocument thoroghly.

 ## Prerequisites